psteinb/hpc-in-a-day/_episodes/02-02-advanced-job-scheduling.md

 {% include /snippets/02/submit_hostname_date_sleep.{{ site.workshop_scheduler }} %}
 {% endhighlight %}

+Now Lola tries one of the monitoring commands, the she discovered in the manpages of her scheduler:

 {% highlight bash %}
 {% include /snippets/02/monitor_hostname_date_sleep.{{ site.workshop_scheduler }} %}
 {% endhighlight %}

 {% highlight bash %}
 {% include /snippets/02/output_monitor_hostname_date_sleep.{{ site.workshop_scheduler }} %}
+{% endhighlight %}

+The output of the monitoring command provides her some telemetry data of her job:

+- in what state is her job (waiting to start also known as 'pending', is running, is it failing)
+- on what node is her job running
+- where did she submit the job to
+- the time she submitted the job
+- the job name

+All of these information might appear pointless when submitting only one job at a time.
+But in larger data analysis or simulation campaigns, when individual users submit hundreds or thousands of jobs, these information become crucial.

+Lola is quite happy with her progress so far.
+All of a sudden, she detects a mistake in one of her scripts.

+{% highlight bash %}
+{% include /snippets/02/submit_hostname_date_sleep300.{{ site.workshop_scheduler }} %}
+{% endhighlight %}

+No, that shouldn't happen.
+She doesn't want to wait 5 minutes for the job to complete.
+So she wants to cancel this job.

+{% highlight bash %}
+{% include /snippets/02/find_hostname_date_sleep300.{{ site.workshop_scheduler }} %}
+{% endhighlight %}

+{% highlight bash %}
+{% include /snippets/02/kill_hostname_date_sleep300.{{ site.workshop_scheduler }} %}
 {% endhighlight %}